BioMarin provides positive data for BMN 270 gene therapy in haemophilia A

 “We look forward to collaborating with experts and health authorities to design the next phase of investigation,” said Hank Fuchs, M.D., Chief Medical Officer at BioMarin.
 “Beginning in mid-2017, a phase 2b study will seek to evaluate the optimal dose of BMN 270 using factor VIII expression as the primary endpoint with material from the to-be-commercialized manufacturing process.
 If successful, this study could support an accelerated approval given the severe unmet need, the substantial effect and tolerability of the treatment.”

-- BioMarin Provides Encouraging Preliminary Data on First 8 Patients in Hemophilia A Gene Therapy Program
+- BioMarin Provides Encouraging Preliminary Data on First 8 Patients in Haemophilia A Gene Therapy Program

 Phase 1/2 Study Design